-Audio Chord Wizard ("Chords from Audio File")
+Audio Chord Wizard (Stand-alone)

 This amazing wizard automatically figures out the chords from any MP4, M4A, AIFF or other audio file and displays them in Band-in-a-Box.
 Just load an audio file to instantly see the chords.